jrburke/jrburke.com/src-published/2012/09/15/understanding-macro-use-cases-for-javascript/index.md

 into JavaScript, at least at a technical level.

-My crude layman's explanation of macros: transpilers but only JS token types are used, versus having to make your own whole grammar, and limited to curlies as delimiters.
+My crude layman's explanation of macros: transpilers but only JS token types are used, versus having to make your own whole grammar, and constrained to <strike>curlies</strike>
+() {} [] as delimiters (thanks to Tim for the correction).
 These limitations are there in order to insert in a simplified parser (called the reader) between the usual JS lexer and parser stages.

 So macros seem to be useful when: